TheIdCo-JackSchofield/directid-wp-plugin/directid/readme.txt

 == Installation ==
 1. Create a new directory on your site '/wp-content/plugins/directid'

-1. Upload the contents of this folder to the '/wp-content/plugins/directid' directory
+2. Upload the contents of this folder to the '/wp-content/plugins/directid' directory

-1. Edit oAuthManager.php to contain the secret key and client ID provided by your miiCard account manager
-1. Edit apiManager.php to contain the user session endpoint provided by your miiCard account manager
-1. Activate the plugin
+3. In your `wp_config.php` file, add the line "define('DID_KEY', 'YOUR_ENCRYPTION_KEY');", where `YOUR_ENCRYPTION_KEY` is a randomly generated 64-character hexadecimal string.
+This will be used to encrypt your DirectID Secret Key when it is saved.
+This protects your secret key should your WordPress installation become compromised.

+4. In your WordPress dashboard, activate the plugin.

+5. In your WordPress dashboard, go to Settings -> DirectID Widget Settings

+6. Enter and save the details provided by your account manager (Client ID, Secret Key, Company Name, API Root, OAuth Resource, CDN Path).
+Note that the Secret Key field will become empty after clicking 'save'.

-1. Add [directid-widget] to the post/page where you want the widget to appear
-1. Altertnatively add <?php do_action('directid_widget'); ?> to you template where you want the widget to appear
+7. Add [directid-widget] to the post/page where you want the widget to appear.
+Alternatively add <?php do_action('directid_widget'); ?> to your template where you want the widget to appear.

-== Frequently Asked Questions ==
+== URL Parameters ==
-= How do I switch from Beta to Live? =
-Presently you will need to do the following:

-1. Update $apiRoot in apiManager.php
-1. Update $oAuthResource in oAuthMangager.php
-1. Update the enqueued javascript and CSS files in directid.php

-This will be improved in future versions by providing a simple toggle in the plugins options page.

-= How do I add real users? =
-You will need to set the $user in apiManager.php to your desired identifier.
-This must be an escaped string.
+* didToken
+Used to provide a pre-generated user session token (eg if the user has clicked on a link in an email to arrive at this page).
+Without this parameter, the token will be generated automatically based on the Client ID and Secret Key you entered in the DirectID Widget Settings.

+* didCustomerReference
+Used to provide your identifying Customer Reference for the user; if not provided the Customer Reference will be "defaultuser".
+This reference will be displayed on the DirectID Dashboard or via the API when the individual's data is returned.